zorvan/projecteuler/README.md

 # project-euler

-(almost) One-Line solutions to first 54 [Project-Euler](https://projecteuler.net) problems in Clojure
+Compact solutions to first 53 [Project-Euler](https://projecteuler.net) problems in Clojure

 ## Use
 run this command at your shell :